-For instance, to start with you need to understand that a rifle scope consists of either a single-piece or a multi-piece metal tube which contains a series of external and internal glass lenses along with an adjustable aiming device called a Reticle.
-Also, you need to understand that all rifle scope lenses are made from optical quality glass because high quality glass provides the clearest possible image.
-Then, you need to understand how to identify each part of the rifle scope and what purpose it serves.
-Next, you need to understand how each feature of the rifle scope affects its performance in order to have enough knowledge to compare one rifle scope to another and thus, be able to evaluate the merits of one brand or model of rifle scope over another in order to determine which scope is best suited for your particular purpose.
+You must figure out how to identify each part of a rifle scope and its purpose.
+You need to understand how each feature of a rifle scope affects its performance to have enough knowledge to compare one rifle scope to another and, thus, be able to evaluate the merits of one brand or model of a rifle scope over another to determine which scope is best suited for your particular purpose.

 - Scope Tube – The Scope Tube is the metal tube that contains all of the internal and external parts that comprise a rifle scope.